JaniJegoroff/solidity-unit-testing-basics/truffle/README.md

   Contract: Spacebear
     ✔ should return contract name
-    ✔ should mint a token (74ms)
+    ✔ should mint a token (84ms)
-    ✔ should return token URI (70ms)
+    ✔ should return token URI (71ms)
-    ✔ should fail to transfer tokens from a wrong address (398ms)
+    ✔ should fail to transfer token from a wrong address (429ms) ✔ should fail to transfer token with invalid token id (107ms)

-  4 passing (703ms)
+  5 passing (858ms)
 ```